JasonL888/PopulateLithiumCommunity/README.md

 * Update formBoardIdList with the BoardIds of the Forum Boards to populate
 * Update blogBoardIdList with the BoardIds of the Blog Boards to populate
 * (Optional) change the numTopics to populate

+## To run
+if you have eclipse, run the PopulateCommunity.java as a Java application